Hsuhx/Phoenix-Driver/Project Manager/Statement of work (SOW)_24_s2.md

 ## Project Purpose

-The primary objective of the **Phoenix Avenue Driving Service** project is to redefine the driving service industry by breaking down traditional barriers associated with accessing professional driving solutions.
+The primary objective of the **Phoenix Driver** project is to redefine the driving service industry by breaking down traditional barriers associated with accessing professional driving solutions.
 We aim to achieve this through the following key initiatives:

 ### Digital Platform Accessibility: